 "It all kicked off from there and within three years, having taken the Columbus apart countless times, I was buying cheap, damaged and neglected guitars to repair or rebuild before selling them to local guitarists for a profit.

-"Fifteen years later, completely self-taught and driven by passion, I quit my full-time job in London to set-up my own business, Serpentine Guitars, making and repairing guitars."
+"Fifteen years later, completely self-taught and driven by passion, I quit my full-time job in London to set-up my own business, Serpentine Guitars (now known as Kemp Guitars), making and repairing guitars."

-Since 2009, Matt has taken custom orders from all over the world and seen a consistent rise in demand for his instruments.
-In 2014, the increasing workload forced Matt to move to new, larger premises and upgrade much of his arsenal of tools and machinery.
+Since 2009, I have taken custom orders from all over the world and seen a consistent rise in demand for my instruments.
+In 2014, the increasing workload forced me to move to new, larger premises and upgrade much of my arsenal of tools and machinery.

-Around that same time, he was contacted by a very talented airbrush artist, Winy Wohlwend, from Switzerland.
-After some friendly negotiation, Matt built a number of guitars for Winy who then applied his extraordinary airbrush skills to transform the blank canvas of each guitar - one of which appeared as a main feature in the March 2016 issue of German airbrush-tutorial magazine "Airbrush Step By Step".
+Around that same time, I was contacted by a very talented airbrush artist, Winy Wohlwend, from Switzerland.
+After some friendly negotiation, I built a number of guitars for Winy who then applied his extraordinary airbrush skills to transform the blank canvas of each guitar - one of which appeared as a main feature in the March 2016 issue of German airbrush-tutorial magazine "Airbrush Step By Step".

 The increasing numbers of custom orders, saw the business grow even more throughout 2015.
-Working alone and taking on so many new orders, Matt started to outsource some of the specialist work involved in making his guitars, including custom inlay work.
+Working alone and taking on so many new orders, I started to outsource some of the specialist work involved in making my guitars, including custom inlay work.

-As Serpentine Guitars continued to go from strength to strength into 2016, Matt decided that he wanted his guitars to feature more of his own influences.
+As Serpentine Guitars continued to grow from strength to strength into 2016, I decided that I wanted my work to feature more of my own influences.
 So in August that year, the decision was made to rebrand the business and future builds under the name "Kemp Guitars".
-As part of this rebranding, Matt revised a lot of his custom options and other build related processes - including the introduction of the Half-fan multiscale fretboard and an extensive palette of matte Polyurethane colour finishes that are available on his guitars today.
+As part of this rebranding, I revised a lot of my custom options and other build related processes - including the introduction of the Half-fan multiscale fretboard and an extensive palette of matte Polyurethane colour finishes that are available on my guitars today.